dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/architecture.rst

 Registering Providers
 =====================

-Firefox Health Report providers are registered via the category manager.
+Datalus Health Report providers are registered via the category manager.
 See ``HealthReportComponents.manifest`` for providers defined in this directory.